-Issue #315 (Array Method returns, Frameworks, JS Utilities, Uncats)
+Issue #315 (Array Method returns, Frameworks, JS Utils, Uncats)

 But one of the things you might forget about these methods is that the return values might not be exactly what you expect.
 So here's a review of what each of those methods returns when used: